 “This is the first step towards ensuring that everyone in this community has access to the care they need,” said Cook County Board President Toni Preckwinkle.

-“This project is going to raise the level of outpatient care for residents, strengthen the financial health of the County’s vital hospital system and, most importantly, uphold a promise made by the County, the Health and Hospitals System and the Board of Commissioners to the residents of this community.”
+“This project is going to raise the level of outpatient care for residents, strengthen the financial health of the County’s vital hospital system and, most importantly, uphold a promise made by the County, the Health and the Board of Commissioners to the residents of this community.”

-On September 1, 2011, the Illinois Health Facilities and Services Review Board approved the County’s Health and Hospital System’s (CCHHS) plan, supported by President Preckwinkle, to transform Oak Forest Hospital into a regional outpatient clinic with a 24-hour urgent care facility.
-In December of 2011, Cook County and CCHHS began the planning for the first phase of the redevelopment.
+On September 1, 2011, the Illinois Health Facilities and Services Review Board approved the County’s Health’s (CCH) plan, supported by President Preckwinkle, to transform Oak Forest Hospital into a regional outpatient clinic with a 24-hour urgent care facility.
+In December of 2011, Cook County and CCH began the planning for the first phase of the redevelopment.
 The project was bid and awarded in July 2012, and construction is anticipated to end near the end of this year – a timeline that President Preckwinkle laid out to residents and community groups and numerous public forums last year.

-The move to convert Oak Forest Hospital into a regional health center is part of the Cook County Health and Hospitals System strategic plan, Vision 2015.
-The plan, which was approved by the CCHHS Board of Directors and the Cook County Board of Commissioners in 2010, moves the system away from costly inpatient care and into much more needed outpatient services into the community.
+The move to convert Oak Forest Hospital into a regional health center is part of the Cook County Health strategic plan, Vision 2015.
+The plan, which was approved by the CCH Board of Directors and the Cook County Board of Commissioners in 2010, moves the system away from costly inpatient care and into much more needed outpatient services into the community.